ibm-cloud-docs/account/restrict-by-user.md

     ```
     {:codeblock}

-1. Create a filter that excludes offerings with free plans from the {{site.data.keyword.cloud}} catalog.
+1. Create a filter that excludes all third-party offerings from the {{site.data.keyword.cloud}} catalog.
 This filtered view applies to all users with access to your private catalog.

     ```
-    ibmcloud catalog filter create --catalog "My first catalog" --include-all true  --pricing-plan free
+    ibmcloud catalog filter create --catalog "My first catalog" --include-all true  --provider third party
     ```
     {:codeblock}

 ## Next steps
 {: #next-restrictuser}

-A user with access to the private catalog validates that they can't view offerings with free pricing plans in the {{site.data.keyword.cloud}} catalog.
+A user with access to the private catalog validates that they can't view any third-party offerings in the {{site.data.keyword.cloud}} catalog.
 See [Validating filters set at the private catalog level](/docs/account?topic=account-restrict-user-validate) for more information.

 ### Providing feedback
 {: #survey-privatefilter}

 We put together a [survey](https://airtable.com/shrSb9if7nPO36jhh){: external} specifically about this tutorial.
 We'd love to know what you think!